 Everyone in the United States is entitled to a free credit report every year from the three consumer credit reporting bureaus; Equifax, Experian, and Transunion.
-You may request your report from all three at the same time or you can do it individually.
-If you live in Colorado, Georgia, Maine, Maryland, Massachusetts, New Jersey or Vermont you are entitled an additional credit report.
+You may request your report from all three at the same time, or you can do it individually.
+Residents of certain States may be eligible for additional credit reporting tools.
+Please see your State's government website for available services if any.

 You should only place a fraud alert on your credit report if you know someone is trying to open bank accounts or credit cards in your name.
 What a fraud alert does is force lenders to verify it is really you who is applying for a loan.
 They do this by calling your home or work home and verifying your information.
 A fraud alert prevents any credit account being opened without you proving you are opening it.
 Credit accounts include; credit cards, car loans, cell phone contracts, mortgages, charge cards, and more.

 Many people are unwilling to use credit cards because they are afraid of the interest.
 However, if you manage your credit wisely, there is no need to fear it.
 Using credit cards is more beneficial than cash not only because they are safer and much more secure, but it's less hassle.
 With credit cards you can earn rewards, build your credit, pay bills easier, and all without a trip to the bank!

 A credit score is how lenders estimate how much risk a particular applicant has of not repaying loaned money.
 By examining a person’s credit score, a bank can determine how much money to loan and at what interest rate.
 The lower the credit score, the more "risk" a bank would take in loaning money, so the higher the interest rate.
 One popular method used for determining a credit score is the FICO score.